FuLygon/homepage-proxy-server/README.md

 - Uptime Kuma
 - WUD (What's Up Docker)

+Integrations that Homepage doesn't support (will be using Custom API widget):
+- Your Spotify

 Initially I planned to make this only for my own Homepage instance.
 So if there are any integrations that aren't supported, then tough luck.
 I don't plan to add more integrations unless I need them.

 But if you implement your own integrations, feel free to open a PR if you want, and I'll check it out.